 Count & Match Numbers

 For this learning activity, you can attach the numbered locks with tape to the front of the treasure chests.
-These just my heart jump for joy to add this to the treasure themed activities for math set.
+It just my heart jump for joy to add this to the treasure-themed activities for the math set.

 Now, give each student in a small group a colorful set of ten frame jewels.
 Students can count the ten frames and put them in the correct treasure chest.

 If each student has their own set of jewels, it is easy to check students.
 Check out how you can see the differences between the ten frame pieces from each student.
 In addition, you can build numbers up to 20 with the materials provided.

 Additionally, remember you can also use the coins or gems for this activity as well.
 This may be ideal for younger learners or for differentiation.
 I could see this modification being ideal for a sensory table.

 This next activity is great for individual students.
 Place one color-coded set of numbers and ten frames in a treasure chest.
 Each student will get their own treasure chest.

 Then, students pull out the numbers and ten frames to make their matches.
 Students can also order numbers or add hands-on gems to these activities.

 Another fun treasure chest math idea is this gem graphing activity.
 Simple prep a treasure chest with a few gems we provide.
 Students use the gems from the treasure chest and graph the results on their paper.